isorna/dropcommander/docs/en/dfc/the-basics/game-components.md

 ## Battlegroup cohesion

-The individual groups that make up a battlegroup are free to split up as much as they wish, but they avoid penalties to the battlegroup's overall effectiveness by staying closer together.
+The individual groups that make up a battlegroup are free to split up as much as they wish, but they avoid penalties to the battlegroup’s overall effectiveness by staying closer together.
 When it comes to comparing Strategy Ratings (see Strategy Ratings for more details), **a battlegroup temporarily increases its Strategy Rating by +1 for each of its groups that is more than 12  away from any other group in the same battlegroup.**

 Special rules can increase or decrease the standard 12  coherency distance for battlegroups.

 ## Disagreements

 The rules are written to cover as many conceivable eventualities as possible, but there will always be occasions where obscure situations are not addressed.
 If re- reading the relevant rules section does not provide an answer to a problem, and the players cannot agree on how to proceed, simply have one player roll a dice.
 On a 1-3 one interpretation is correct, on a 4-6 it is the other.
-This makes for a fair and impartial ruling when players can't agree, and stops further arguments.
+This makes for a fair and impartial ruling when players can’t agree, and stops further arguments.